WalaaAlrefai/Movies-Library/README.md

 <br>
 6.handle promise in my page if it true then the server well reshape data and send it as response to the client. else well catch the error and send error details.<br>
+7.lab 13 I used DataBase to save data by make my server deal with SQL so i install pg package `npm install pg`<br> and parcing the data inside the body requires body parcer installation by running this command
+`npm install body-parser`
+8. this process demanded to create Database and table and make connection between each other. connect my schema which contans the design of my table with the DB by using `psql -d movies -f schema.sql`<br>

 ## Project Features<br>
 2 pages :home and favourite page,when client wants to get the home page it response with information about requisted film and welcoming message in favourite page well appear when he requisted the path of favourite page.